Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

   np_array_nodes = df_nodes.values
   np_array_edges = ty.build_delaunay(np_array_nodes)

-The function ``build_delaunay`` calculates the edges of the network based on the Delaunay triangulation of the nodes.
+The function ``build_delaunay`` calculates the edges of the network based on the physical distance of the nodes using the Delaunay triangulation.
 Now we are ready to plot the network using tysserand's built-in plotting functionality:

 .. code-block:: python